 Water provides numerous opportunities for taking abstract images.
 Lake ripples, ocean waves, atmospheric vapor, fog, rain, drops, mist, dew the list goes on.
-To photograph solid state of water one has to live in cold climate.
-Ice, icicles, snow and snowflakes will be a subject of another post.
+To photograph a solid-state of water one has to live in a cold climate.
+Ice, icicles, snow and snowflakes will be the subject of another post.

-Photos of water surface be it ocean, lake or brook make beautiful background or can be used to make nice wall art.
+Photos of water surface, be it ocean, lake, or brook make the beautiful background or can be used to make nice wall art.
 It is also important to remember that the use of tripod or monopod is likely to be warranted when shooting with the lens stopped down in order to get a large depth of field.
-Atmospheric conditions also usually occur early in the morning or at dusk when there is not enough light for hand held shooting.
+Atmospheric conditions also usually occur early in the morning or at dusk when there is not enough light for handheld shooting.
 Water is a fascinating subject to photograph and can produce stunning results with proper shooting technique.

 Abstract Water Images

 21.05.2020 by FPImages